Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation configurations

 \section{Simulation configurations}

 Simulation of the same set of devices are conducted using Lumerical FDTD and Tidy3D under matched settings for comparison.
-The Lumerical FDTD solver version is 2025 R1 (8.33.3999), running locally using CPU on a workstation with AMD 3960X 24-core processor, 64~GB RAM, and Windows 10 OS.
-Tidy3D simulations are executed using version 2.7.7 and run on the cloud.
+The simulation results from Lumerical FDTD are obtained from a solver version of 2025 R1 (8.33.3999), running locally using CPU on a workstation with AMD 3960X 24-core processor, 64~GB RAM, and Windows 10 OS.
+Meanwhile, to demonstrate the performance on hardware more advanced than our local workstation, we also include the simulation runtime from Lumerical FDTD 2025 R2.1 that supports Ansys Cloud Burst Compute, which uses Amazon EC2 G6e instances powered by up to eight NVIDIA L40S GPUs.
+Tidy3D simulations are executed on Flexcompute's GPU-accelerated cloud cluster using version 2.7.7~\cite{Minkov2024}.
+The computation resources are dynamically allocated based on simulation size and hardware availability at the time.
+After inquiry with Flexcompute, we were informed that one representative simulation - mode converter at the resolution of 25 cells per wavelength - was allocated to eight NVIDIA A100 GPUs.
+It needs to be noted that direct wall-clock comparisons reflect the best-effort use of each platform rather than identical compute resources.
 For both solvers, the geometry and simulation domain setup, boundary settings, and mesh configuration are all handled through their Python application programming interfaces~(APIs).
-The Python codes are included in~\cite{Liu2025}.
+The Python codes are included in Code 1~\cite{Liu2025}.
 The auto-shutoff threshold is set to 1$\times$10$^{-5}$ for early termination.
 The simulation domain was defined to enclose the component with a distance of 2~$\mu$m from its top and bottom edges and 1~$\mu$m from edges on the device plane.
 Each device is extended with 10~$\mu$m long straight waveguides at every port before importing into the solvers.
 This preprocessing step is to ensure extrusion of input and output waveguides through the boundaries in the propagation direction and therefore a reliable result.
 Perfectly matched layer~(PML) boundary condition is applied to all six sides of the 3D domain.
 No symmetry planes are used to maintain generality.
+If a diverging simulation is encountered, we change the boundary condition accordingly.
+For instance, we switch to ``absorber'' in Tidy3D, which applies adiabatic absorbers containing multiple layers with gradually increasing conductivity to the boundaries.
+It is suitable for dispersive materials intersecting with simulation boundaries~\cite{Flexcompute2024}.